Asymmetry-aware Scalable Locking: Evaluation

-Figure~\ref{fig:ch4_exp2} shows the throughput and the latency of \design{} when setting variant latency SLOs (epoch's length does not change).
-As shown in the figure, with setting a larger SLO (x-axis from left to right), the throughput increases, and the tail latency of little cores sticks straightly to the Y=X line (i.e., meet the SLO).
-It validates that \design{} improves the lock's throughput under the condition that little cores can barely meet their latency SLO.
-Moreover, the growth speed of throughput slows down with SLO becomes larger as discussed in Section~\ref{sec:libaslana}.
-Meanwhile, big cores get more chances to lock.
-Thus, both the big cores' and the overall tail latencies are shorter than the little cores' and are within the SLO.
-The only exception is when setting an SLO shorter than 15us (the tail latency of MCS), the required latency is impossible to achieve even if passing the lock in FIFO (best-effort).
+Figure~\ref{fig:ch4_exp2} shows \design{}'s performance in \textit{Bench-1} when setting variant SLOs.
+As shown in the figure, with setting a larger SLO (x-axis from left to right), the throughput increases, and the tail latency of little cores sticks straightly to the Y=X line (i.e., barely meet the SLO).
+Meanwhile, since big cores get more chances to lock, their latencies are much shorter.
+The growth speed of throughput slows down with the SLO becoming larger.
+It is intuitive because the benefit of reordering more big cores will decrease if most critical sections are already executed on the faster big cores.
+The only exception is when setting an SLO shorter than 15$\mu$s (the tail latency of MCS in Figure~\ref{fig:ch4_exp1}), the SLO is impossible to achieve.
 Therefore, \design{} falls back to the MCS lock.